steel97/veil-explorer/docs/backend-configuration.md

       "Url": "http://127.0.0.1:5050/",
       # veil node basic-authorization credentials
       # generated as base64([noderpc_username]:[noderpc_password])
-      # on linux this you can get this string by executing in console next command:
+      # on linux you can get this string by executing in console next command:
       # echo '[noderpc_username]:[noderpc_password]' | base64
       "Authorization": ""
     },